Vic-Warden/Smart-Calendar/docs/Research.md

 **Step 1: Make a prototype**

-I'll start by creating a new version:
+I'll start by creating a new version of the website:

-The first version, which I already have

-The second version will be made with React for the front-end and Node.js with Express for the back-end
+I will be made with React for the front-end and Node.js with Express for the back-end

 **Step 2: Find the criteria for comparing the two versions**

 To compare the prototypes, I'm going to check a few things, such as :

-Site speed.
+Website speed.

 Server response time.